temporalio/documentation/docs/reference/metrics.md

 An Activity Execution failed.

 - Type: Counter
-- Available in: Core, Go, Java
+- Available in: TypeScript, Go, PHP, Java
 - Available keys: `activity_type`, `namespace`, `task_queue`

 ### `activity_execution_latency`

-Time to complete an Activity Execution, from the time the Core SDK generated the Activity Task to the time the language SDK responded with a completion (failure or success).
+Time to complete an Activity Execution, from the time the Activity Task is generated to the time the language SDK responded with a completion (failure or success).

 - Type: Histogram
-- Available in: Core, Go, Java
+- Available in: TypeScript, Go, PHP, Java
 - Available keys: `activity_type`, `namespace`, `task_queue`

 ### `activity_poll_no_task`